5 Segmentation

 3 56972

-Our groups have a relatively large range.
-For example, the smallest group contains over 10,000 people, while the largest contains over 56,000 individuals.
+It looks like our groups have a fairly large range.
+The smallest group contains over 10,000 people while the largest one contains over 56,000 individuals.

 #-----------------------------------------------------------------